 Each carrier oil should consist of just a single ingredient.
 Avoid any “oil” which is a blend of two different oils.
-Also avoid any carrier oils which contain additives and preservatives.
+Also, avoid any carrier oils which contain additives and preservatives.
 Note that carrier oil and essential oils are often blended together, and that’s perfectly fine.
 Just avoid any carrier oil which consists of two different oils.

 Nutrients Found in Carrier Oils

-Carrier oils will contain a variety of fat-soluble vitamins, minerals and other nutrients.
+Carrier oils will contain a variety of fat-soluble vitamins, minerals, and other nutrients.
 The specific properties will depend on the type of plant used to make the oil.
 For example, plants which contain Vitamin E make carrier oils which soothe the skin and last a long time.

 Although the health benefits of essential oils seem to get the most attention, carrier oils play a vital but often overlooked role.
-They allow essential oils to be safely applied to skin, where the healing benefits can be absorbed by the body.
+They allow essential oils to be safely applied to the skin, where the healing benefits can be absorbed by the body.
 Together, carrier and essential oils can safely, effectively and affordably treat a variety of different health issues.